The major highlights of the stratosphere include:

 - About 10% of atmosphere mass is in the stratosphere.
 But the air is still so thin that you’d freeze in an instant.

 - Airplanes use the stratosphere when they travel from west to east because it gives an extra push on its tail.

 Here are more details on the stratosphere and its influences on Earth.

 Where is the stratosphere in the atmosphere?

 The stratosphere is bounded by the tropopause and stratopause.
-It’s characterized by a highly stable temperature gradient which cools from top to bottom.
+It’s characterized by a highly stable temperature gradient that cools from top to bottom.

 Although variations in altitude exist, it’s roughly between 12 to 50 km above sea level.
-Specifically, the geography and time of season influences the lower bound.
+Specifically, the geography and time of season influence the lower bound.

 For example, the tropics have an average troposphere height of 18 km.
 But the polar regions have a troposphere upper bound altitude of about 6 km.

 Is ozone concentrated in the stratosphere?

 The stratosphere is filled with ozone gas, which is the three-atom form of oxygen.
 And ozone is concentrated at about 25 km.
 It’s in the stratosphere where O2 may be photolyzed by solar ultraviolet radiation to form the ozone layer.